 Should you require legal services, you can find a local solicitor on via The Law Society.

-A local firm of solicitors run a monthly family law clinic from our offices providing free half-hour appointments to eligible clients.
+A local firm of solicitors run a bi monthly family law clinic from our offices providing free half-hour appointments to eligible clients.
 In order to book an appointment, you will need to see an adviser first to check you meet the criteria for an appointment.
-The solicitor deals with family law issues, such as separation, divorce and matters involving children.
+The solicitor covers family law issues, such as separation, divorce and matters involving children.
 The solicitor does not deal with wills and probate.

 Other websites that provide useful relationship and family advice include

 - Bury St Edmunds Womens Aid Centre and Lighthouse Womens Aid Ipswich provide support and advice for victims of domestic violence against women and children